awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 **Multithreaded CDC load task settings**

 You can improve the performance of change data capture \(CDC\) for real\-time data streaming target endpoints like Kinesis using task settings to modify the behavior of the `PutRecords` API call\.
 To do this, you can specify the number of concurrent threads, queues per thread, and the number of records to store in a buffer using `ParallelApply*` task settings\.
 For example, suppose you want to perform a CDC load and apply 128 threads in parallel\.
 You also want to access 64 queues per thread, with 50 records stored per buffer\.
-**Note**
-Support for the use of `ParallelApply*` task settings during CDC to Kinesis Data Streams target endpoints is available in AWS DMS versions 3\.3\.1 and later\.

 To promote CDC performance, AWS DMS supports these task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Kinesis target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.
 + `ParallelApplyBufferSize` – Specifies the maximum number of records to store in each buffer queue for concurrent threads to push to a Kinesis target endpoint during a CDC load\.
-The default value is 50 and the maximum value is 1,000\.
+The default value is 100 and the maximum value is 1,000\.
 Use this option when `ParallelApplyThreads` specifies more than one thread\.
 + `ParallelApplyQueuesPerThread` – Specifies the number of queues that each thread accesses to take data records out of queues and generate a batch load for a Kinesis endpoint during CDC\.

 When using `ParallelApply*` task settings, the `partition-key-type` default is the `primary-key` of the table, not `schema-name.table-name`\.